 Patricia Resseguie is a fine art fiber artist creating 2-D and sculptural work.
 She currently works with sewing thread as a medium, using free motion embroidery to create the work.

 Despite a passionate dislike of home economics sewing classes, I returned to the thrum of a sewing machine in my middle age.
-It seemed the only way to create the line, color and texture I wanted to express my ideas about how life evolves in patterns of growth.
+It seemed the only way to create the line, color, texture and shadow to express ideas about how life evolves physically, mentally and spiritually.
 I have listened a million times to the “kerchunk” of the needle drop, using up thousands of yards of sewing thread, building compositions stitch by stitch.
-Occasionally I change up the routine and use other materials, but the zen meditation of free motion embroidery keeps bringing me back to the sewing machine.

 | ||In the Fall of 2010, visitors to Matzke Fine Art &Sculpture park were given an opportunity to write Prayers For Our Mother (Earth) on strips of rice paper.
 These strips were tied into the Japanese maples in the park and weathered some months there.
 After the installation was dismantled, I stored the prayer slips away awaiting inspiration.|